cstevenson2014/TukTuk/README.md

 ![Screenshot](/2020-4-5.png?raw=true)

 ## Updates
+### v2.2 - April 6, 2020
+- Made cursors white so you can see them
+- Default directory is current directory, if none set

 ### v2.1 - April 4, 2020
 - Modified GUI for dark theme, should maintain look accross platforms